Thalitha-hub/myapp/README.md

 # myapp
-this myapp that i created
+this is my app that i created
-for learn beginners how to use github
+to teach beginners how to use github.